Tours Sitemap Accessibility Skiptocontent Search

 Ancient Berber guitar, from the mosaic museum of Qasr Libya:

+Following the museum link (above) leads to a bigger image in which it becomes clear that the ancient Berber one-stringed imzad had by then evolved to have two strings.
 Also note the right hand of the player comes from below the guitar, and not from above as it is played today, which explains the small body the ancient guitar had, clearly resting on the arm.
-This body then evolved to become much bigger (to produce better sound), and as a result it is now played with the hand from above the body, with the elbow resting on the body.
+This body then evolved to become much bigger (probably to produce better sound), and as a result it is now played with the hand from above the body.
 The dog, to say the least, is bemused by the music of his master.
 The liquid of music is left to cool in a clay jar.

 The ancient Mediterranean art.

-The old days of civilisation!
+The old days of civilisation

 3 Strings